tammergalal/katacoda-scenarios/blue-green-deploy-tracking/step2.md

 1. `cp /root/discounts_1_1.py /root/discounts.py`{{execute}}

+1. Now that we have our new `discounts.py`, lets go into our second `discounts` manifest and make sure we update our version.

+1. Click the `IDE` tab on the right above the terminal and open `/root/k8s-yaml-files/discounts2.yaml`{{open}}

+1. On lines 9 and 26 we need to update the version from `1.0` to `1.1`.
+Let's also name our new service `discounts1_1` on lines 10 and 86.

 1. With our new `discounts.py` file we can now deploy version `1.1` of the `discounts` service by running the command: `kubectl apply -f k8s-yaml-files/discounts2.yaml`{{execute}}.

 1. Next, let's be sure our new deployment and service are running using `kubectl get all`{{execute}}

 Great!
 Version 1.1 of our `discounts` service has been renamed and is applied in our manifest as the new file to use.
-With the service running, lets go back over to the <a href=https://app.datadoghq.com/apm/service/discounts>APM > Services > discounts</a>
+With the service running, lets go back over to the <a href=https://app.datadoghq.com/apm/service/discounts>APM > Services > discounts</a> and we should be able to observe a `1.0` and `1.1` Deployment Version.

+**Note**: If you do not see a version `1.1` deployment, just wait a few moments.
+It may take a minute or so to have new traffic hit the `1.1` service